Anyel-ec/SecurityMonitoring/README.md

 ## Project Status

-This project is under development, and some of the described features are still in progress.
+This project is still under development, and some of the functionalities described are under construction.

 Upcoming features include:
 - Full integration with **Spring Boot**.
 - Enhanced configuration and customization of **Grafana** dashboards for each database.
 - Support for more databases and monitoring systems.

-## License

-This project is licensed under the [Apache License](LICENSE).